The Way of the Exploding Fist

-The Way of the Exploding Fist is a 1985 fighting game based on Japanese martial arts developed by Beam Software, by a team consisting of Gregg Barnett, Bruce Bayley, Neil Brennan and David Johnston.
-Originally developed on the Commodore 64 and published in May 1985 by Melbourne House, ports were made for Amstrad CPC, ZX Spectrum, BBC Micro, Acorn Electron and Commodore 16.
+The Way of the Exploding Fist is a 1985 fighting game developed by Beam Software and published by Melbourne House for the Commodore 64.
+It was later ported to Amstrad CPC, ZX Spectrum, BBC Micro, Acorn Electron and Commodore 16.
+It is based on Japanese martial arts.
+The development team consisted of Gregg Barnett, Bruce Bayley, Neil Brennan and David Johnston.

 Gameplay

 The game has various backgrounds that change as the player progresses through the levels: inside a dojo, an outdoor field with snowy mountains and volcanoes, a Buddha statue, or some pagodas.

 The player takes part in a series of one-on-one karate matches, all overseen by a wise old expert who appears in the background.
 Once the player defeats an opponent they move up to the next stage and a more difficult adversary.
 Fights are not won using the energy-bar style found in modern fighting games; instead, the player needed to get two complete yin-yangs.
 Any move that connected with the opponent would end the round; a loosely timed or borderline kick or punch would obtain half a yin-yang icon, while a well-executed move would obtain a full icon.
 Two complete icons ended the bout and progressed to the next level.

 This system of scoring, known as shobu nihon kumite, is used in real life in many traditional styles of karate.
 A half yin-yang represents a waza-ari (a committed but not decisive technique) and a full yin-yang represents an ippon score (full point, decisive finishing blow).

 The game control is via joystick or direction keys and a "fire" key.
 18 different movements can be made, including jumping kick, roundhouse kick and a variety of punches and kicks, high and low.
 The game features a variety of backgrounds against which the fighting takes place.
 After completing a number of progressively harder stages, the player is charged at by a bull in a bonus round.
 The player must knock the bull out with a single hit.
 The bonus round mirrors the feats of Mas Oyama, a karate expert who purportedly killed bulls with a single strike.
 This bonus round was not present in the ZX Spectrum version and some of the early Commodore 64 versions.